Bosnia and Herzegovina country brief

 - a Parliament, comprising a House of Representatives, a 42-member body — 28 from the Federation and 14 from the RS — elected by party list vote, and a House of Peoples, with 15 members (5 Serb, 5 Bosniak and 5 Croat) indirectly elected by the Federation's House of Peoples and the Republika Srpska National Assembly, and

 The Federation and the Republika Srpska both have their own parliamentary assemblies.

 On 10 July 1996, the European Commission opened an office in Sarajevo.
 The main task of the office at the time was to manage humanitarian aid and reconstruction projects.
 The European Commission office became the Delegation of the European Union to Bosnia and Herzegovina on 1 December 2009.
 Since September 2011, the Head of the EU Delegation has simultaneously served as the EU Special Representative in Bosnia and Herzegovina (a function which had previously been combined with the role of the High Representative).
-This position is currently held by Ambassador Peter Sorensen of Denmark.

 A NATO-led Stabilisation Force (SFOR) had the task of maintaining peace on the ground in Bosnia and Herzegovina from the end of the war in 1995, when troops totalled 60,000, to early December 2004.
 As the situation in Bosnia and Herzegovina improved, the focus of its activities shifted from peacekeeping to crime prevention, principally targeting the trafficking of people, weapons and drugs.